osu-eesc/cms-docs/user-guide/docs/leadership-roles.md

     - Review and guide the digital content and engagement strategy plan to ensure alignment with organizational goals and resource allocations

 - Provide oversight for the implementation of the content management system and customer relationship management system
-    - Support the Digital Content and Engagement (DCE) Strategy Team and have decision authority for approving strategy recommendations and resource allocations
+    - Support the Digital Content and Engagement (Navigator) Strategy Team and have decision authority for approving strategy recommendations and resource allocations

 **OSU Extension Service Collaborative Members**